linode/docs/docs/guides/databases/redis/using-redis-sorted-sets/index.md

 Redis additionally has a dedicated set of commands for removing ranges of elements based on where they are ordered.

-You can see these commands demonstrated below.
-They use the sorted sets created with:
+You can see these commands demonstrated below that use Sorted Sets.

     ZADD example_sorted_set_four 1 "F" 2 "E" 3 "D" 4 "C" 5 "B" 6 "A"
     ZADD example_sorted_set_five 0 "L" 0 "K" 0 "J" 0 "I" 0 "H" 0 "G"